nawelasg/Task-Manager/README.md

 1. Clone the repository: `git clone https://github.com/nawelasg/Task-Manager.git`
 2. Navigate to the project directory: `cd Task-Manager`
 3. Install the dependencies: `npm install`
+4. Connect your own MongoDB to the Node server.
+Make sure to update the MongoDB connection string in the appropriate place in the code.
-4. Start the server: `npm start`
+5. Start the server: `npm start`
-5. Open your web browser and visit `http://localhost:3000`
+6. Open your web browser and visit `http://localhost:3000`

 ## Features